wiicode/cybersecurity-framework/silver-training/platform-windows-10.md

 ## Enterprise considerations

-The following points are in addition to the [common enterprise considerations](https://www.ncsc.gov.uk/collection/end-user-device-security?curPage=/collection/end-user-device-security/eud-overview/common-questions) and contain specific issues for Windows 10 deployments.
+The following points are in addition to the [common enterprise considerations](/collection/end-user-device-security?curPage=/collection/end-user-device-security/eud-overview/common-questions) and contain specific issues for Windows 10 deployments.

 ### **Windows 10 Enterprise feature updates**

 The Windows 10 [Semi-Annual Channel](https://blogs.technet.microsoft.com/windowsitpro/2017/07/27/waas-simplified-and-aligned/) receives [feature updates twice-per-year](https://support.microsoft.com/en-gb/help/4462896/updates-to-servicing-and-support-for-windows-10).
 All currently supported feature updates will be supported for 30 months from their original release date.
 All future feature updates with a targeted release month of September (starting with 1809) will be supported for 30 months from their release date.
 All future feature updates with a targeted release month of March (starting with 1903) will only be supported for 18 months from their release date.

 The BCSF recommends organizations deploy feature updates immediately to a targeted deployment to validate that the apps, devices and infrastructure used work well with the new release.
 Once validation is complete, begin deploying broadly.
 You can defer feature updates for up to 365 days from release.
-To help with this approach organisations using Azure Active Directory may deploy *Insider* *builds* to a select group of devices via the [Windows Insider Program for Business](https://insider.windows.com/en-us/for-business/).
+To help with this approach organizations using Azure Active Directory may deploy *Insider* *builds* to a select group of devices via the [Windows Insider Program for Business](https://insider.windows.com/en-us/for-business/).

 |     |     |
 | --- | --- |